atomfinger/resume/resume.md

  * Project architect where we guide new banks into the solution, and was responsible for the technical aspects of that solution
  * Worked closely with partners in India

-**Senior developer**; Aspit AS (09.2013 - 05.2018)
+**Senior system developer**; Aspit AS (09.2013 - 05.2018)

 Made journaling systems for the privatized healthcare sector in Norway.
-Started out as a developer, later made into a senior developre and a team lead.
+Started out as a system, developer, later made into a senior developer and a team lead.

  * Was responsible for the development of the core product
  * Worked closely with the business by planning and implementing new features